 The integrity of a box’s materials (metals as well as coatings) is maintained when structural adhesives are used in place of welding or mechanical fasteners.
 Spot welding weakens metals, which means the part can’t be reused if a mistake is made during assembly.
 Structural adhesives, on the other hand, can be cleaned off of the part (before curing) and, since the integrity of the materials has been maintained, the part can be reused.

 3. Manufacturing Efficiency and Cost

 Maintaining a metal’s structural integrity results in cost savings.
 To compensate for strength loss associated with welding, manufacturers typically buy a 6000-aluminum alloy—even though the final strength of a 3000 alloy is all that’s required.
-When using adhesive, the more cost effective 3000 alloy can be purchased, since there will be no strength loss associated with assembly.
+When using adhesive, the more cost-effective 3000 alloys can be purchased, since there will be no strength loss associated with an assembly.
 Savings associated with brazing ovens is another benefit.
-In most electric vehicles, battery boxes are as large as a queen size mattress.
+In most electric vehicles, battery boxes are as large as a queen-size mattress.
 The large size of these battery boxes means that brazing ovens must also be large to accommodate them.
 This represents a significant investment—not to mention the space these ovens take up within a facility, and the time manufacturers spend procuring such capacious ovens.
-Using structural adhesives eliminates need for large ovens, resulting in time and cost savings.
+Using structural adhesives eliminates the need for large ovens, resulting in time and cost savings.

 4. Vehicle Performance